Abdulaziz4/Fyyur/README.md

 ### 1. Backend Dependencies

-Our tech stack will include the following:
+tech stack will include the following:

 - **virtualenv** as a tool to create isolated Python environments
 - **SQLAlchemy ORM**